zahra-ghf/bern-temperature-forecasting-ml/README.md

-# Bern Temperature Forecasting with Machine Learning
+# Temperature Forecasting in Bern

-## Machine Learning Course Project
+## Machine Learning course project — GSEM, University of Geneva (Prof. Sebastian Engelke, Fall 2025)

 This repository contains the code for a graduate-level Machine Learning project focused on predicting the temperature in Bern, Switzerland, using meteorological observations from multiple weather stations.

-The project was developed as part of the Machine Learning course at the University of Geneva.

-## Course Information

-* Course: Machine Learning
-* Institution: University of Geneva
-* Semester: Fall Semester 2025
-* Professor: Prof. Sebastian Engelke

-## Team Members

-This project was completed as a team project by:

-* Zahra Ghafghazi
-* Drenusha Fazlija
-* Aya Markous

 ## Project Objective